-Prčanj is a small town in the Boka Kotorska (Bay of Kotor).
-According to the 2003 census, the town has a population of 1244 people.
-It is located 3 miles (~5 km) west of Kotor, opposite Dobrota and between the settlements of Muo and Stoliv.
-All its history has been written at sea.
+Prčanj is a small town in the Boka Kotorska.
+The town has a population of 1244 people.
+It is located ~5 kilometer west of Kotor, opposite Dobrota and between the settlements of Muo and Stoliv.
+All it’s history has been written at sea.
 It was one of the most important maritime centers on southern Adriatic.

 History of Prcanj